 Positive affection

-Without a father’s affection and validation, a daughter may feel neglected by their father and think of the relationship as cold and detached.
-Giving a hug and validating your daughter’s efforts and accomplishments will grow a stronger relationship.
-Daughters who receive these positive affections will help with their mental health and prevent depression, according to Daniel Flint, MA.
+Without a father’s affection and validation, a daughter may feel neglected and feel detached from her father.
+Give hugs and validate your daughter’s efforts and accomplishments to help build your relationship.
+These positive affections will help with their mental health and prevent depression, according to Daniel Flint, MA.

 Shared physical activity

-Whether it be a sport, reading or watching a television show, it is important for a father to find an interest to share with his daughter.
-In a study, daughters who participated in a training group with their fathers experienced larger increases in social-emotional competency, decision-making skills, social awareness, relationship skills, personal responsibility, and self-management skills.
-What is most important is the time spent with each other that strengthens that bond.
+It is important for a father to find an interest to share with his daughter, whether it bereading, sports, or TV.
+Per Psychology Today, in a study, daughters who participated in a training group with their fathers experienced larger increases in social-emotional competency, decision-making skills, social awareness, relationship skills, personal responsibility, and self-management skills.

 Closeness and reliability

-All a daughter really needs is to know that she can rely on and continue to have a close relationship with her father.
+All a daughter really needs is to know that she can rely on her father.
 Those elements in a father-daughter relationship will help maintain an open path for communication and healthy habits.
 According to Nancy Matsumoto, researchers found that girls who felt close to their fathers were less likely to have food and weight problems.

 Communication

 The most important part of any relationship is communication.
-Fathers having conversations with their daughters will benefit the father-daughter relationship in many ways.
-With communication, a father can know exactly what their daughters need.
+With open communication, a father can know exactly what his daughter needs.
 It creates a deeper bond on similar interests shared.
 It also maintains that closeness and validation that daughters need.